 - CPR for 1-2 minutes

 - A Epinephrine (1:10,000) 1 mg, IV or IO, repeat every 3-5 minutes.

 - P Epinephrine (1:10,000) 0.01 mg/kg, IV or IO, repeat every 3-5 minutes.

 - CPR for 1-2 minutes

 - A Consider Atropine 1 mg, IV or IO for asystole or slow PEA (repeat every 3-5 minutes x 3 doses)

 - Continue CPR and repeat treatment as indicated

 - Consider treatable causes:

-- Narcan should be given IV or humeral IO.
+- o Narcan should be given IV or humeral IO.

 - {12-lead EKG}

-SUSPECTED CARDIAC CHEST PAIN
+CHEST PAIN

 - P Chest pain in the pediatric patient is rarely related to a cardiac event.
 Assessment for other causes (e.g., muscle pain, respiratory difficulties, injury) should be completed to determine the source of pain.
 Application of supplemental oxygen and transport should be the mainstay of care for these patients.
-Contact MCP for further advice when needed. - P THE REST OF CHEST PAIN ALGORITHM DOES NOT APPLY TO PEDS. - A An unstable cardiac patient is one who is hypotensive, or has chest pain with poor skin color or diaphoresis. - A A patient with chest pain, moderate distress, who has an oxygen sat of < 94%, should be given oxygen via NC and titrated to 94%. - A A patient with chest pain, minor distress, whose oxygen sats are > 94%, should not get any oxygen. - A No significant change in patient condition in the field should be expected from the administration of Aspirin.
+Contact MCP for further advice when needed. - P THE REST OF CHEST PAIN ALGORITHM DOES NOT APPLY TO PEDS. - A An unstable cardiac patient is one who is hypotensive, or has chest pain with poor skin color or diaphoresis. - A A patient with chest pain, whose oxygen sats are < 94%, should be given oxygen via NC and titrated to 94%. - A patient with chest pain, whose oxygen sats are > 94%, should not get any oxygen. - A Do not withhold oxygen from a patient with SOB or respiratory distress. - A No significant change in patient condition in the field should be expected from the administration of Aspirin.
 The treatment of active chest pain in appropriate patients should include both Aspirin and Nitroglycerin (after 12-lead EKG).
 There is definite, time dependent benefit, to aspirin making field administration of significant value. - A Prior to moving patient, acquire a supine {12-lead EKG} on all patients with ACS symptoms.
 Some patients (elderly or diabetics) often may have atypical symptoms. - A Give Aspirin (ASA) 324 mg to every patient ≥ 25 y/o with symptoms of Acute Coronary Syndrome (ACS) including anginal chest pain, shortness of breath, syncope, diaphoresis, weakness, nausea, or vomiting.
 Patient MUST CHEW the ASA. - A Ask male and female patients if they have taken Viagra, Cialis, Levitra, Revatio, or similar medications within the last 24 hours.
 Do not administer Nitroglycerin (NTG) if they have taken the above medications.
-NTG may cause profound hypotension in these patients. - A If SBP >100, and the patient is ≥ 25 y/o, administer Nitroglycerin 0.4 mg SL, every 5 minutes, for pain, to a total of three pills with vital signs between doses.
+NTG may cause profound hypotension in these patients. - A If SBP >100, and the patient is \geq 25 y/o, administer Nitroglycerin 0.4 mg SL, every 5 minutes, for pain, to a total of three pills with vital signs between doses.
 Prior to NTG administration, establish vascular access for patients who have not previously had NTG. - A Consider Pain Control Protocol, provided SBP > 100 after first nitro.
-DO NOT WAIT UNTIL 3 NITROS ARE GIVEN BEFORE CONSIDERING FENTANYL. - A {Transmit} EKG with two identifiers, such as name, DOB, Medic number, age and sex to MCP any {12-lead EKG} that meets Cardiac Alert criteria, or any that is questionable. - A The MCP shall be contacted after any {12-lead EKG transmission} is completed. - A {If evidence of STEMI, transport to an interventional cardiac cath lab.} - A IV fluid, up to 500 ml, may be administered to a patient with SBP < 100 without pulmonary edema.
+DO NOT WAIT UNTIL 3 NITROS ARE GIVEN BEFORE CONSIDERING FENTANYL. - A {Transmit} EKG with two identifiers to MCP.
+Name and DOB only must be written on any EKG left with a run report.
+Transmit any {12-lead EKG} that meets Cardiac Alert criteria, or that is questionable.
+If patient identifiers are not available, please obtain a hospital sticker from receiving facility and attach to EKG. - A The MCP shall be contacted after any {12-lead EKG transmission} is completed. - A {If evidence of STEMI, transport to an interventional cardiac cath lab.} - A IV fluid, up to 500 ml, may be administered to a patient with SBP < 100 without pulmonary edema.
 If RVI is suspected with hypotension, consult MCP for fluid bolus. - A Consider repeat {12-lead EKGs} during transport.